 Patent drawings must follow a strict set of rules.
 If they don’t, they’ll be rejected, and this could jeopardise your entire application.
 There are rules about margins, ink, paper size, and type.
 All these rules may seen arcane, but you can’t ignore them (see our post on “Complying with Patent Drawing Rules” for more information).
 In addition, professional drawings will help your application make a good impression on the examiner.

 It’s unlikely you’d submit a written patent application that was misspelled or badly structured.
 You’d be certain to submit the best application you could, giving it the best chance of success.
 Therefore, don’t take any chances with your drawings either.
 Quality drawings will make or break your application: if a drawing looks perfunctory and adds nothing to the overall application, it won’t help your application succeed.

-Remember to Spend Appropriate Time on Patent Drawings
+3. Remember to Spend Appropriate Time on Patent Drawings

 Don’t make the mistake of relegating patent drawings to the end of your patent application process.
 To make your application count, they must be an integral part of the application, and they must be professionally produced.
 As an inventor, it’s unlikely that you’re going to have the necessary skills to produce effective patent drawings that highlight the uniqueness of your invention.